Corsica Haute Route - Trek the Whole GR20

 Corsica & France, Trek & Walk, 15 days - from £1,695 (land only) - from €2,095 (land only) - from $2,970 (land only)

 Walk the WHOLE GR20 - North to South

 The real route and the whole trail from Calenzana in the north, all the way to Conca in the south-east.
 What's more, our itinerary even allows access to our main baggage on many nights.

 - Calenzana to Conca, trekking the complete GR20

 - Classic hiking and scrambling including the Cirque de Solitude

-- Vehicle support with access to bags wherever possible
+- Vehicle support and access to bags wherever possible

-- Europe`s most challenging long distance trekking trails
+- Complete Europe`s most challenging long distance trekking trail

 Is this holiday for you?